Resident234/php.net/pages/www.php.net_language.oop5.references.php.md

 42
 42

 The reason for this is simple.
 In the bar function of the B class, we replace the identifier you passed in, which identified the same instance of the A class as your $f variable, with a brand new A class identifier.
-Creating a new instance of A doesn&apos;t mutate $f because $f wasn&apos;t passed as a reference.
+Creating a new instance of A doesn't mutate $f because $f wasn't passed as a reference.

 To get the reference behavior, one would have to enter the following for class B: